wxie2017/wxie2017.github.io/pages/speech/story_of_rooster_2.md

 along the way.
 We have 7 left: 3 roosters and 4 hens.
 The neighbors had the similar.
 All the roosters and hens lived in the open yard.

-The roosters crowed every morning and the hens laid eggs every day.
 Our 3 roosters sometimes fought each other, and one of them became the winner.
 His name was little flower（小花）.

 Little flower was a very beautiful rooster.
 He had bright red comb，golden yellow neck, yellow and black body and a splendid colorful tail.
 His eyes were sharp and